Conditional Expectation Bounds with Applications in Cryptography

 where $\prob\{U_i\in T\}=1-\nu$.
 However, we show a related result, Theorem~\ref{secmainthm}, which dispenses with the condition that the random objects $U_i$ be identically distributed, but requires full $\beta$-independence given by (\ref{betaind}).

-We regard these results as useful probabilistic tools similar to Chernoff bounds.
-But whereas Chernoff bounds are upper bounds on tail distributions for averages of independent random variables, Theorem~\ref{mainthm}(i) (formula (\ref{pone}) above) is a {\em lower bound} on tail distributions for averages of conditional expectations with respect to independent random objects.
-It is not surprising, then, that conditional expectation bounds turn up in security proofs for cryptographic constructions.
-A Chernoff bound will show that an efficient probabilistic algorithm has a high probability of returning the correct result.
-A conditional expectations bound will show that all efficient probabilistic algorithms have a low probability of breaking a cryptographic construction.
+Inequalities (\ref{pone}) and (\ref{ptwo}) are not difficult to prove.
+We regard them as useful probabilistic tools similar to Chernoff bounds.
+But whereas we use Chernoff bounds to show that an efficient probabilistic algorithm has a high probability of returning the correct result, we use conditional expectation bounds to show that all efficient probabilistic algorithms have a low probability of breaking a cryptographic construction.
+One of the principal contributions of this paper is to show how conditional expectation bounds can simplify certain security proofs.

-The earliest example of such a security proof was for Yao's construction \cite{yao:1982} of a strongly one-way function as a direct power of a weakly one-way function.
+The earliest example of such a security proof deals with Yao's construction \cite{yao:1982} of a strongly one-way function as a direct power of a weakly one-way function.
 (See Section~\ref{oneway} for precise definitions.)
 The idea is simple.
 From $F$, a weakly one-way function, define

 where $x_0,x_1,\ldots ,x_{t-1}\in\{0,1\}^n$ and $t=t(n)$ is suitably chosen polynomial.
 The proof that $F'$ is strongly one-way is not so simple.